zbmed-semtec/mlentory-etl-pipeline/README.md

 # MLentory Extraction/Transformation/Loader (ETL) Pipeline

+Short one liner introduction: MLentory enables people to ...

 ## Purpose
-To build a system that extracts ML model information from different platforms, normalizes that data in a common format, stores it, and shares it in a FAIR Digital Object (FDO) registry to facilitate information retrieval (IR) and comparison/recommendation systems.
+MLentory helps building a system that extracts ML model information from different platforms, normalizes that data in a common format, stores it, and shares it in a FAIR Digital Object (FDO) registry to facilitate information retrieval (IR) and comparison/recommendation systems.

 This TDD will help new contributors understand and old ones remember what decisions were made on the system's design, the motivation behind them, and their impact.
 The document focuses on the design of the ETL pipeline to collect, transform, and store extracted information.